 Soil-Away restoration professionals use a special wash system to restore damaged textiles.
 This method removes odors and bacteria and cleans more thoroughly than traditional laundering.
 This prevents the need to throw away items and restores them to their pre-disaster condition.

-After a house fire, one of the most important tasks is to clean your belongings.
+After a house fire, one of the most important tasks is to clean your Clean Belongings After a House Fire.
 The process should begin as soon as the area is free of loose particles and any burnt items.
 It is also very important to look for signs of water damage.
 Water that was used to put out the fire can cause severe damage to items, so it is essential to remove any water that has been soaked into them.

 Before beginning the cleaning process, a fire victim should sort through his or her belongings and decide what items they wish to save.
 If there are things worth saving, these should be placed in a fireproof box.
 Other items, however, need to be cleaned and stored properly.
 These items may have gotten damaged due to soot, smoke, and water used to put out the fire.